-Enrolled land-Land eligible for preferential assessment under an approved application for preferential assessment filed in accordance with the act.
+Enrolled land--Land eligible for preferential assessment under an approved application for preferential assessment filed in accordance with the act.

-Fair market value-The price as of the valuation date for the highest and best use of the property which a willing and informed seller who is not obligated to sell would accept for the property, and which a willing and informed buyer who is under no obligation to buy would pay for the property.
+Fair market value--The price as of the valuation date for the highest and best use of the property which a willing and informed seller who is not obligated to sell would accept for the property, and which a willing and informed buyer who is under no obligation to buy would pay for the property.

-Farm building-A structure utilized to store, maintain or house farm implements, agricultural commodities or crops, livestock and livestock products, as defined in the Agricultural Area Security Law (3 P. S. §§ 901-915).
+Farm building--A structure utilized to store, maintain or house farm implements, agricultural commodities or crops, livestock and livestock products, as defined in the Agricultural Area Security Law (3 P. S. §§ 901--915).

-Farmstead land-Any curtilage and land situated under a residence, farm building or other building which supports a residence, including a residential garage or workshop.
+Farmstead land--Any curtilage and land situated under a residence, farm building or other building which supports a residence, including a residential garage or workshop.

-Forest reserve-Land, 10 acres or more, stocked by forest trees of any size and capable of producing timber or other wood products.
-The term includes farmstead land on the tract.
+Forest reserve--Land, 10 acres or more, stocked by forest trees of any size and capable of producing timber or other wood products.
+The term includes land devoted to the development and operation of an alternative energy system if a majority of the energy annually generated is utilized on the tract.

-Income approach-The method of valuation which uses a capitalization rate to convert annual net income to an estimate of present value.
+Income approach--The method of valuation which uses a capitalization rate to convert annual net income to an estimate of present value.
 Present value is equal to the net annual return to land divided by the capitalization rate.

-Ineligible land-Land which is not used for any of the three eligible uses (agricultural use, agricultural reserve or forest reserve) and therefore cannot receive use value assessment.
+Ineligible land--Land which is not used for any of the three eligible uses (agricultural use, agricultural reserve or forest reserve) and therefore cannot receive use value assessment.

-Land use category-Agricultural use, agricultural reserve or forest reserve.
-Land use subcategory-A category of land in agricultural use, agricultural reserve or forest reserve, established by the Department and assigned a particular use value in accordance with sections 3 and 4.1 of the act (72 P. S. §§ 5490.3 and 5490.4a).
-A land use subcategory may be based upon soil type, forest type, soil group or any other recognized subcategorization of agricultural or forest land.
+Land use category--Agricultural use, agricultural reserve or forest reserve.

+Land use subcategory--A category of land in agricultural use, agricultural reserve or forest reserve, established by the Department and assigned a particular use value in accordance with sections 3 and 4.1 of the act (72 P. S. §§ 5490.3 and 5490.4a).
+A land use subcategory of agricultural use or agricultural reserve land may be based upon soil type, soil group or any other recognized subcategorization of agricultural land.
+A land use subcategory of forest reserve land may be based upon forest type or any other recognized subcategorization of agricultural reserve recognized subcategorization of forest land, and may be a county-specific average timber value.